YousofHajHasan/Football__Possession/README.md

 This dataset was imported from [Roboflow](https://roboflow.com/) website and then adjusted by adding some manually annotated images, and I am particularly grateful to my friends for their generous support in annotating these images.

-This data contains **718** images in basic form, annotated for three classes: Ball, Player, goal Keeper, and Referee.
-For the final data version, I've combined the Referee, Keeper and the players into one class and done some augmentation techniques, such as hue and brightness adjustment, to get **1920** images in total resized to **640x640**.
+This data contains **718** images in basic form, annotated for three classes: Ball, Player, goalkeeper, and Referee.
+For the final data version, I've combined the Referee, Keeper, and players into one class and done some augmentation techniques, such as hue and brightness adjustment, to get **1920** images in total resized to **640x640**.

-Note: At the detecting phase I didn't use the Ball class using this dataset, due to its poor accuracy in detecting the ball, and I will introduce the ball-only dataset in the next section.
-So I only used the Players class from this dataset.
+Note: At the detecting phase, I didn't use the Ball class using this dataset due to its poor accuracy in detecting the ball, and I will introduce the ball-only dataset in the next section.
+So, I only used the Players class from this dataset.

 ### Ball Dataset <a id="ball-dataset"></a>